into your inbox

-October 30, 1996: The day Cedric Pioline gave the Paris public the finger – 26 years before being named tournament director
+October 30, 1996: The day Cedric Pioline showed the Paris public the finger, 26 years before being named tournament director

-Every day Tennis Majors takes you back in time to celebrate a great moment in tennis history.
-Today, we go back to 1996 to witness how Frenchman Cédric Pioline, defeated by Yevgeny Kafelnikov at the Paris-Bercy Masters 1000, gave his own crowd the finger when he left the court
+Every day Tennis Majors takes you back in time to look back at an iconic moment in tennis.
+Today, we go back to 1996 to witness how Frenchman Cédric Pioline, defeated by Yevgeny Kafelnikov at the Paris-Bercy Masters, showed his own crowd the finger as he left the court

-On this day, October 30, 1996, Cédric Pioline was defeated by Yevgeny Kafelnikov in the second round of the Paris-Bercy Masters 1000 (6-4, 3-6, 6-4).
-Exasperated by a particularly agitated public, who had also made Boris Becker lose his temper earlier on, as he was leaving the court the Frenchman gave the finger to the crowd – although he would later explain that it was only meant to a few noisy individuals.
+On this day, October 30, 1996, Cedric Pioline was defeated by Yevgeny Kafelnikov in the second round of the Paris-Bercy Masters 1000 (6-4, 3-6, 6-4).
+Exasperated by a particularly agitated public, who had also made Boris Becker lose his temper earlier on, the Frenchman gave the finger to the crowd as he was leaving the court – although he would later explain that it was only meant for a few noisy individuals.

 The players: Cedric Pioline and Yevgeny Kafelnikov